 What provision is there for people with sight/hearing difficulties?

 A hearing loop is provided for those who need it.
 Words for the songs and hymns are projected on to the screen at the front and monitors at the sides.
-If you have difficulty seeing these please ask a member of the Hosting Team who will provide you with a printed copy.
+If you have difficulty seeing these please ask a member of the Welcome Team who will provide you with a printed copy.
 We also use the screens to project information such as details of events, videos and pictures that help enrich our worship.
-If you are worried that you have missed something, please ask a member of the Hosting Team.
+If you are worried that you have missed something, please ask a member of the Welcome Team.
 If we can help you by providing things in a different format please get in touch with us via our Contact Us page during the week and we will do our best to accommodate your needs.